 SUPERVISORY CONTROLS OF THIS POSITION

 Work is performed under the guidance of the Program Manager of DPHN.
 The employee works independently in administering a complex area of responsibility and confers with supervisor for professional advice.
-Discretion is required in applying general goal and policy statements, in development of recommendations, policies and procedures, and in resolving program problems.
 Work is accomplished within a broad framework.
 Periodic reviews of work performance are conducted in terms of expected results.

 GUIDELINES